 Veeam, Veritas or CommVault?

 In today’s fast-paced world, customers and employees want their data available at all times and companies can’t afford any downtime for mission-critical assets.
-But as we know, systems can crash for a number of reasons.
-At the same time more sophisticated forms of ransomware are emerging putting organizations at risk.
+But as we know, systems can crash for several reasons.
+At the same time, more sophisticated forms of ransomware are emerging putting organizations at risk.